 Next, when I write long copy or detailed marketing plans for clients, I tend to record myself, get it transcribed, or use voice dictation.
 I do type (like this article, for example).
 But if I can’t do it in one sitting, I’ll use dictation to help me.

 Similarly, remember that I struggle when reading books.

-Reading long articles is possible only because I use a Chrome Extension called Read-Aloud.
-It's a fantastic little tool that allows me to turn written content into audio.
-If I'm on my desktop, I can read long emails in my Gmail using this tool, too.
+Reading long articles is possible only because I use a Chrome Extension called Read-Aloud or Natural Readers.
+It’s a fantastic little tool that allows me to turn written content into audio.
+If I’m on my desktop, I can read long emails in my Gmail using this tool, too.

 With the Read-Aloud extension, as with my Audible app and Stitcher app for podcasts, I tend to listen to everything at 1.5x to 2x speeds.
+I have to.
 Otherwise, my mind wanders and I lose track.
 (People always tell me, “How can you listen to those chipmunks?”)

 For driving, and aside from using cruise control, I use Google Maps all the time, even when I’m going to someplace local.
 I do it for three important reasons: